dominicgaliano/galiano-personal-site/README.md

 1. Immutability makes complex features like reverting back to older state much simpler
 2. Immutability makes detecting changes easy, just see if the two objects are equal!
 3. Immutability allows React (or another framework) to know when to re-render components

+Next I learned that you can define a simple React component with just a render function as a function instead of an entire class.
+Apart from being slightly shorter syntactically, I believe that using this method would likely be more efficient since probably does not result in any of the super methods from the React.Component class being called. _Side note: Remember not to use "this.something" when converting to the function form of a component"_.
+Next, while implementing the "Time Travel" functionality of the a game, I learned about the need for keys when rendering lists.
+List item components should have unique keys associated with them to ensure that they are properly maintained/created/destroyed when a render occurs.

 ## November 8, 2022